ReshiAdavan/Sentinel/README.md

 # Sentinel

-&nbsp;&nbsp;&nbsp;&nbsp; A distributed key-value cache, similar in architecture to Redis, DynamoDB, etc., built in golang and using RAFT consensus.
+&nbsp;&nbsp;&nbsp;&nbsp; A distributed key-value storage, similar in architecture to Redis, DynamoDB, etc., built in golang and using RAFT consensus.

 ### Inspiration